AlexisJAnderson/CoS/content/Characters/Mad Mary Family (Village of Barovia).md

  -
 **Notes :**
 - Disappeared one week ago.
 - High probability held by Strahd, due to talk outside of coffinmaker.
-He knew about her and told us he was more interested in Ireena [[Kolyana Family (Village of Barovia)]].
+He knew about her and told us he was more interested in Ireena [[Characters/Kolyana Family (Village of Barovia)]].

 [Return to Index](Index)